 Many marketers think a new design or a different style of content could drive a spike in responses.
 To an extent, this is true – you should always be testing new tactics – but a huge part of cold email success is your timing.

 Think about it.
-How often have you seen a message and made a note to get to it later, only to totally forget about it?
+How often have you received an email and made a note to get to it later, only to totally forget about it?
 It happens to everyone, all the time.

-It also happens to your email recipients.
-Some of them will see your message in their inbox, but don’t have time to check it out right then, and it slips through the cracks.
+It also happens to your contacts.
+Some of them will see your message in their inbox, but allow it slip through the cracks.

 Sending a follow-up reminds them that you exist.
 It’s important to break through the mindset that follow-ups are a bad thing.